separation anxiety toddler sleep

 Separation Anxiety Toddler Sleep: Expert Tips That Work

-As a parent, I know how challenging it can be when your toddler experiences separation anxiety at bedtime.
+As a parent, I know how challenging it can be when you experience separation anxiety toddler sleep at bedtime.
 Those tearful goodbyes and midnight wake-up calls can leave both parent and child exhausted and frustrated.
 It’s a common phase that many toddlers go through, typically peaking between 18 months and 3 years old.

 I’ve spent years researching and working with families to overcome sleep challenges, and I’ve discovered that separation anxiety during bedtime often stems from your child’s developing sense of independence and understanding of object permanence.
 When they realize you’re not in the room, their natural instinct is to seek reassurance that you’ll return.
 The good news is that with the right strategies and consistent approach, you can help your toddler develop healthy sleep habits while managing their anxiety effectively.